AmineMrabet12/Deep-Learning/README.md

 # Emotion Classification from Text

 ## Description
 This project aims to classify text into specific emotions, such as "happy", "sad" or "anger" using deep learning techniques.
-The system takes a text input and predicts the corresponding emotion, enabling applications in sentiment analysis, chatbots, and mental health monitoring.
+The system takes a text input and predicts the corresponding emotion.

 The model leverages a Long Short-Term Memory (LSTM) neural network to analyze text data and classify the underlying emotions effectively.